JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 14, 2023**
+- Worked on building a React component that displays all of the documents in the collection I'm working with.
+Also worked on making this component a child component of a Main.jsx view component that can display both the ProductForm and ProductList components in the same front-end path.

 **March 13, 2023**
 - Studied how to retrieve all documents from a MongoDB collection and display them in a React component.